Welcome to the website of the Cariboo Placers Mining & Exploration Co.

 The 25 placer cells shown on the map begin at 9.5 km on the 2400 Road (Beaver Pass) adjacent to Langford/Tregillus Lake and extend to 16 km.
 They run contiguously (connected in one block) along the valley floor and the lower benches on the south side of Tregillus Creek which flows out of Langford/Tregillus Lake and runs in an easterly direction for approximately 7 km before joining the Willow River.

 The properties are accessible by a good logging road system.
 The 2400 Road is well maintained by the forest companies and is normally open year round.
 It should also be noted that the Google maps for the area were updated in 2019 and show more of the recent logging activity that has taken place over the past decade or so which has increased the accessibility to the properties in question and made further exploration much more viable and cost effective.

 The Beaver Pass valley runs in a northerly direction beginning along Highway 26 (Barkerville Hwy) 50 km east of Quesnel and 25 km west of the town of Wells.
 It is believed by geologists (see the Duling Report dating back to the 1930’s) to be part of the original river channel that drained the eastern headwaters of Lightning Creek.
 Prior to the last Ice Age the channel ran in a northerly direction along Beaver Pass and emptied into the Willow River but due to a blockage during the Ice Age Lightning Creek was diverted from its regular course and now runs westward from above historic Stanley bypassing the 2400 Rd/Beaver Pass and connecting up with the Cottonwood River to then flow into the Fraser River north of the city of Quesnel.

 Following the successful 1987 season the property became embroiled in legal problems and since then has never been seriously mined.

-A work program based on Tenure # 1013834 would easily cover the assessment costs to maintain the additional cells and thus provide ample territory for further exploration work.
+One seasonal work program based on Tenure # 1013834 would easily cover the assessment costs to maintain the additional cells and thus provide ample property for future exploration work.